Awning Windows Buyer Guides

 Awning windows are top-hinged windows that swing out from the bottom.
 They are traditionally wider than they are tall, and operate with a crank handle like a casement window.
 Awning windows are often installed higher up on a wall, making them great options for bedrooms and bathrooms by letting in light and ventilation without sacrificing privacy or security.
 Add awning windows above your casement, double-hung, or picture windows to create more architectural interest and a brighter, airier home.

-benefits of awning windows
+benefits of installing crank out awning windows

 Weather moving in?
 Open your awning windows to let in fresh air while keeping out the rain!